-The School of Physics and Astronomy is a research led school, with our research informing our teaching and our teaching invigorating our research.
-The School's research thrust is divided into six broad areas.
+The School of Physics and Astronomy is a research led school, with our research informing our teaching.

 Join our future research leaders